MA in STEM Education

 The programme is intended for teachers and educators who want to develop their skills as they critique, investigate, and disseminate new approaches to STEM education and become STEM leaders in their workplaces.
 The variety of experiences provided in the programme will build competency and knowledge in STEM education-related research and will be framed within a primary education context.
 It will be delivered predominantly using face-to-face and some blended learning components.

-- Spring 2021: No scheduled lectures - meetings with research supervisor
+- Individual scheduled meetings with your research supervisor

 Please contact the Programme Coordinator (see below) for more details.